italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 In addition, as the Authorization Response contains PII is important that it is not sent to an attacker-controlled endpoint.
-In the IT Wallet specification the **response_uri**, which is the endpoint where the Wallet sends the Authorization Response, is included in the signed Request Object, which is verified by the Wallet using the Verifier's public key and trust chain.
+In the IT Wallet specification the **response_uri**, which is the endpoint where the Wallet sends the Authorization Response, is included in the signed Request Object, which is verified by the Wallet using the Verifier's public key and Trust Chain.
 This guarantees that the Authorization Response is being sent to the correct endpoint.
 Additionally, the Authorization Response is encrypted with the Verifier's public key, ensuring that only the intended recipient can decrypt and read the sensitive information, further securing the transmission.